segmentio/segment-docs/src/protocols/tracking-plan/create.md

 ### Upload a Tracking Plan

-You can make changes to a Tracking Plan by uploading a Tracking Plan CSV to replace the rules of your existing Tracking Plan.
+You can make changes to a Tracking Plan by uploading a CSV to replace the rules of your existing Tracking Plan.

 > info "Tracking Plans with imported libraries cannot be changed using the Upload a Tracking Plan method"
 > If you have a Tracking Plan with imported libraries, you must make changes to your Tracking Plan in the Segment app.